rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

 product_url: cloud-images
 ---

 This article explains how to use Cloud Images to transfer images between regions of the Rackspace cloud.

-Before we get into the details, consider the following information:
+The following list presents introductory concepts to be aware of:

--   You can't really copy a server.
-Instead, you create an image of the server that you want to copy (by using either the Cloud Servers API or the Cloud Control Panel), export the image out of the source region (DFW in the example in this article), import it into the target region (SYD in this article), and then boot a new server in the target region from the imported image.
+-   It isn't possible to copy a server.
+Instead, you create an image of the server that you want to copy (by using either the Cloud Servers API or the Cloud Control Panel), export the image out of the source region, import it into the target region, and then boot a new server in the target region from the imported image.
     -   The *source region* is the region where the server you want to copy is located.
-    -   The *target region* is the region where you want to build a new server identical to the one you have in the source region.
+    -   The *target region* is the region where you want to build a new server that is identical to the one that you have in the source region.
 -   Because not all images can be exported, not all images can be transferred.
-For details, see [How can I tell if an image can exported?](/how-to/cloud-images-faq) in the Cloud Images FAQ.
+For details, see [How can I tell if an image can be exported?](/how-to/cloud-images-faq) in the Cloud Images FAQ.
 -   Cloud Images uses JSON only.
 It does not use XML.

 ### Working in the source region